 DU to confer honorary degree on Bangabandhu

-Prime Minister Sheikh Hasina will receive the honorary degree on behalf of her father at a special convocation ceremony to be held at DU central playground.
+Prime Minister Sheikh Hasina will receive the honorary degree at a special convocation at DU central playground, said VC Prof Md Akhtaruzzaman yesterday.

-DU Vice-Chancellor Prof Md Akhtaruzzaman revealed the information at a press conference held at the campus today.

-Around 19,000 people are expected to attend the ceremony, including students and alumni, and registered graduates of the university.

-But before the dawn broke, Bangabandhu, along with most of his family members, were brutally murdered by a band of disgruntled army officers.
+But Bangabandhu, along with most of his family members, were murdered by a band of disgruntled army officers.
+Following his death, DU abandoned the convocation.

 Comments